PopupViewModel

 Boolean

-Highlight the selected popup feature using the highlightOptions set on the MapView or the highlightOptions set on the SceneView.
+Highlight the selected feature using the highlightOptions set on the MapView or the highlightOptions set on the SceneView.

 Boolean

-Indicates whether or not to include defaultActions in the Popup's UI.
+Indicates whether or not to include defaultActions.

 Point

-Geometry used to position the popup.
+Geometry used to show the location of the feature.

 Number